drobie22/RSS-Reborn-Installer/README.md

    - Confirm that you have successfully launched RP-1 at least once.
    - Optionally confirm that you have downloaded Blackrack's Raymarched Volumetrics from Patreon.
        - If downloaded, drag zip to desktop so the installer can grab it.
+       - Ensure only one folder named "RaymarchedVolumetrics" is on your desktop.
    - Select the desired resolutions for textures.
    - Specify a game directory (defaults to steam install).
 3. The installer will download, extract, merge, and move the necessary files into your gamedata.